Guide to Email Design and Best Practices

 - The email’s value points should be in the spotlight and appear in front of the email straight away.

-- An easy-going and straightforward email copy, graphics, and overall email design work wonders.
+- Easy, straightforward email copy, graphics, and email design work wonders.

 - To improve accessibility and clarity, the contrast in the email design must be high.